 Cannes is relatively close to Nice Côte d’Azur Airport, just a 40-minute train ride from Gare de Nice Saint-Augustin to Gare de Cannes.
-This was our first stop on our road trip around the French Riviera, followed by marvellous Nice and Monaco.
 With unmistakably fresh air and warm Mediterranean climate, there is a reason Cannes is loved by so many.

-The glamour and wealth of the city is everywhere from the glorious white-sand beaches to the palace hotels, casinos and haute-couture boutiques dotted along Boulevard de La Croisette.
-Palm trees run along the 3km long curved promenade, once walked down by iconic stars from the 1960s such as Brigitte Bardot, Sophia Loren and Grace Kelly.
-Still a major attraction up to this day, it’s now home to luxury shops such as Dior, Chanel, Yves-Saint-Laurent or Cartier directly facing the turquoise Mediterranean sea.
+The glamour and wealth of the city is everywhere.
+And I mean everywhere.
+You can feel it from the glorious white-sand beaches and palace hotels, to the casinos and haute-couture boutiques dotted along Boulevard de La Croisette.
+Palm trees run along this 3km long curved promenade, once walked down by iconic stars from the 1960s such as Brigitte Bardot, Sophia Loren and Grace Kelly.
+Still a major attraction up to this day, it’s now home to luxury shops such as Dior, Chanel, Yves-Saint-Laurent or Cartier.

-Beaches are divided in sections offering public and private areas, the latter being exclusive to guests of the luxury hotels along La Croisette.
-Unlike public beaches (Plage du Midi), which are free and only offer minimal services (bins, occasional lifeguard), private beaches such as Carlton Beach (part of the magnificent Carlton Hotel) offer a variety of paid services including lockers, sun loungers, waiters, lifeguards and showers.
+Beaches are divided in sections with public and private areas.
+The latter are, unfortunately, exclusive to guests of the luxury hotels along La Croisette.
+Unlike the public beaches (Plage du Midi), which are free and only offer minimal services (bins, occasional lifeguard), private beaches such as Carlton Beach (part of the Carlton Hotel) offer a variety of paid services.
+These include lockers, sun loungers, waiters, lifeguards and showers.

 Don’t miss the opportunity to grab a cocktail and enjoy the view overlooking the Mediterranean sea.
-Sam and I treated ourselves to some lovely drinks at Le 72 Croisette, an outdoor terrace fondly known as The Gutter Bar by attendees of the Cannes Lions festival.
+Sam and I treated ourselves to some lovely drinks at Le 72 Croisette.
+This outdoor terrace is fondly known as The Gutter Bar by attendees of the Cannes Lions festival.
 The place often becomes so crowded during the event that tables go all the way to the street (or the gutter)!
-Hotels often have their own bars here too – watch out for Le Bar L’Amiral at Hotel Martinez (next door to Le 72 Croisette) and Carlton Bar at Carlton Hotel.
+Hotels often have their own bars here too.
+Watch out for Le Bar L’Amiral at Hotel Martinez (next door to Le 72 Croisette) and Carlton Bar at the Carlton Hotel.

 Le 72 Croisette | 72 Boulevard de la Croisette, 06400 Cannes, France

-Sitting on the top of a hill overlooking La Croisette, the medieval district of Le Suquet offers a completely different perspective of Cannes and the glamour of the marina below.
-Up the winding, narrow cobbled streets and past the yellow pastel houses and local restaurants, the oldest buildings in the quarter are a reminiscent of the history of this beautiful part of Côte d’Azur.
-There lies the Chateau et Musée de la Castre, a 12th Century castle of the Lérins monks turned into an art gallery in 1952, featuring collections of ancient artifacts and ceramics recovered from previous occupants of the region.
+The medieval district of Le Suquet sits on the top of a hill overlooking La Croisette.
+With winding, narrow cobbled streets, it offers a completely different perspective of Cannes and the glamour of the marina below.
+In fact, the oldest buildings in the quarter are a reminiscent of Cannes’ history.
+Check out the Chateau et Musée de la Castre, a 12th Century castle of the Lérins monks.
+It was turned into an art gallery in 1952 and now holds collections of ancient artefacts and ceramics from the previous occupants of the region.

-The gothic Église Notre-Dame d’Espérance (Church of Our Lady of Hope) stands tall at the very top of the hill.
-The 17th Century church features a renaissance style porch and a square shaped romanesque bell tower with 109 steps, offering incredible panoramic views of the city and bay of Cannes.
-Gothic inspirited architecture is also present at Église Notre-Dame-de-Bon-Voyage, Cannes’ central Church dating back to the 19th Century located at the bottom of the hill, where an old chapel from the 16th Century used to sit.
+Keep your eyes peeled for the gothic Église Notre-Dame d’Espérance (Church of Our Lady of Hope) at the very top of the hill.
+This 17th Century church features a renaissance style porch and a square shaped romanesque bell tower with 109 steps.
+It has some of the most incredible panoramic views of the city and bay of Cannes.

 Marché Forville | 5-, 11 Rue du Marché Forville, 06400 Cannes, France

-My all-time favourite ice cream places in Cannes has to be Glacier Vilfeu, located between Marché Forville and Palais des Festivals, just opposite Église Notre-Dame de Bon Voyage.
-It has this quirky American diner feel to it which kept reminding me of Grease.
+My all-time favourite ice cream places in Cannes has to be Glacier Vilfeu.
+You can find it between Marché Forville and Palais des Festivals, just opposite Église Notre-Dame de Bon Voyage.
+It has this quirky American diner feel to it, which reminds mr of Grease.
 I was expecting John Travolta to jump behind the counter and ask for my ice cream flavour of choice!
-The best part is they have so many flavours and desserts that you’ll find it hard to resist ordering all of them!
+The best part is they have so many flavours and desserts that you’ll find it hard to resist ordering all of them.
 Ice creams, sundaes, shakes, sorbets, lollypops…the list is never ending.